Uenhe/Fire/README.md

 #### Campaign:

-- Adds a new planet - Lysetta, with its own tech tree and extra 16 sector presets
+- Adds a new planet - Lysetta, with its own tech tree and extra 18 sector presets
 - To learn how to begin your journey on Lysetta, why not first go checking out Serpulo...

 #### Blocks:

-- 13 new powerful turrets with their unique shoot patterns
+- 16 new powerful turrets with their unique shoot patterns
 - 20+ new cool factories with their special effects
 - Brand-new mender, overdrive projector, core, build tower
 - More practical drills, generators, walls and distribution facilities
 - More blocks as superior of some vanilla blocks
-- Javelin Pad from Mindustry v5
-- Totally 70+ new blocks
+- Totally ~80 new blocks

 #### Units: